Pomegranates Help Diabetics

 While most fruits are forbidden for diabetics, pomegranates are recommended by doctors.
 They're rich in antioxidants like tannin that lower insulin resistance, blood glucose levels, and LDL cholesterol levels.
 They control type 2 diabetes symptoms and preclude heart disease by preventing hardening of the arteries.
 As the antioxidants raise the natural antioxidant levels, by even 141%, they help the body fight free radical damage.

-The glistening seeds of the pomegranate are an irresistible treat for many of us.
-And several studies now show that diabetics certainly shouldn’t have to resist this fruit!
+The glistening seeds of the pomegranate are an irresistible treat for many of us, and that includes diabetics.
 Typically, diabetics are advised to avoid consuming fruits and juices in high quantities as they can cause a spike in blood sugar.
-But this isn’t true for all fruits.
+But several studies now show that diabetics certainly shouldn’t have to resist pomegranates.

 Why Are Pomegranates Good For Diabetes Patients?